The White Bunny

 This channel focuses on targeted ads across social media platforms, emphasizing measurable engagement and conversions.
 Key metrics include engagement levels, reach, and conversion rates.

-Which we cover in detail in this roundup of email marketing tools.
+Which we cover in detail in this entry about email marketing for eCommerce.

 No matter what your business or vertical, if you operate digitally you have a series of principles, tools, and concepts that can help you track performance of your marketing actions.
 Here are the key aspects of Performance Marketing.